D8-X/d8x-trader-backend/README_SETUP.md

 simplicity we will use placeholder `<PRIVATE_IP_ADDR>` as our manager's private IP address.

-**Note if you have firewall enabled on your private network, make sure you allow sing docker swarm ports.
-See
-[Docker swarm ports](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)**
+**Make sure your firewall allows docker swarm ports.
+See [Docker swarm ports](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)** For example:
-For example: